sineadsantich/sineadsantich.hugo/content/about.md

 draft = false
 +++

-{{< figure class="image main" src="/images/aboutmepic.jpg" >}}
+{{< figure class="image main" src="/images/prof_pic_ireland.jpg" >}}

+Hey there!
 My name is Sinead Santich, and I am a documentary filmmaker and visual storyteller.
 My films lie at the intersection of society and the environment, sharing the stories of people who strive for a better future.
-I bring the essence of their stories to screen.

 I have a degree in Cinema and Digital Media and a minor in Landscape Restoration from UC Davis.
 By combining my interests in media and science, I developed filmmaking skills that I use to transform scientific research into emotionally tangible stories.